ScornfulBirch/font-span-view/README.md

             app:secondText="Mr. Fluffypants" />
 ```
 #### Styling
-You can override setSpanOnResult and set custom spans on SpannableString[]
+You can override [setSpanOnResult][2] and set custom spans on SpannableString

 For more information see `app` directory